bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Citing

-If you find this research or annotations useful please cite:
+If you find this research or annotations useful please cite the paper below:

 [Identifying Actions for Sound Event Classification](https://arxiv.org/abs/2104.12693)